symfony/symfony/.github/PULL_REQUEST_TEMPLATE.md

  - Bug fixes must be submitted against the lowest branch where they apply (lowest branches are regularly merged to upper ones so they get the fixes too).
  - Features and deprecations must be submitted against the master branch.
--->
+ - Please add some tests.
+It'll usually be required by reviewers --> -->